jes/autopatzer/mojo/API.md

 the board.
 Ideally the JS app would ask for the board to be reset *before* seeking another game, instead of after, otherwise the first move of the game will time out while the user is busy resetting the pieces.

+If "moves" is present, then Mojolicious app will play through those moves after resetting to the start state.

 ### Ping